 {Conversely, in many clinical applications, the primary focus is on blood flow dynamics rather than the stresses and mechanical response of the valves themselves.
 In this regard, aiming} at modeling the {valve} dynamics with little computational burden, while retaining its interaction with the blood flow, lumped-parameter models have been introduced.
-Most of such models, e.g. \cite{korshi,blanco20103d,circulation0Dpart1}, typically represent the valve hemodynamical effects by means of a phenomenological relationship between the pressure jump across the leaflets and the flowrate passing through them.
-However, since the single parameters appearing in the equations do not have a precisely quantifiable physical meaning, the calibration of the model may be quite cumbersome and relatively highly dependent on the specific application of interest.
-Other works, on the other hand are derive their reduced model from a momentum balance at the leaflets.
-Up to the authors' knowledge, this approach has been first adopted in \cite{pedrizzetti0d}, where the inertia and stiffness of the leaflets are neglected.
-In a more recent work \cite{mittal0d}, however, these properties are considered in a linear ordinary differential equation is introduced for the valve opening coefficient.
+Most of such models, e.g.~those proposed in \cite{korshi,blanco20103d,circulation0D}, typically account for the valve hemodynamics effects by means of a phenomenological relationship between the pressure jump across the leaflets and the flowrate passing through them.
+However, since the parameters appearing in the equations seldom have a precisely quantifiable physical meaning, the calibration of the model may be quite cumbersome and highly dependent on the specific application of interest.
+Other works derive their reduced model from a momentum balance at the leaflets: up to the authors' knowledge, this approach has been first adopted by \cite{pedrizzetti0d}, where the inertia and stiffness of the leaflets are neglected, while in the more recent work by \cite{mittal0d} a linear ordinary differential equation is introduced for the valve opening coefficient.
 However, the geometry of the leaflets plays a marginal role in the model, affecting only the valve's inertia.

-We introduce a novel lumped-parameter structure model for the aortic valve, with the aim of enriching the description of the valve dynamics {with respect to other 0D models in the literature} while preserving a low computational effort {compared to} fully 3D FSI systems.
-We derive our model from the balance of forces at the leaflet, relating the elasticity of the leaflets to their curvature. {Although not entailing a locally accurate description of the leaflet mechanics,} this approach allows to automatically account for the specific valve geometry and to relate it directly with the flow-induced forces to which the leaflets are subject.
+In this paper, we introduce a novel lumped-parameter structure model for the aortic valve, with the aim of enriching the description of the valve dynamics {with respect to other 0D models in the literature} while preserving a low computational effort {compared to} fully 3D FSI systems.
+We derive our {simplified} model from the balance of forces at the leaflet, relating the elasticity of the leaflets to their curvature. {Although not entailing a locally accurate description of the leaflet mechanics,} this approach allows to {synthetically} account for the specific valve geometry and to relate it directly with the {total force exerted by the flow on the leaflets.}